claimvantage/sfdx-jenkins-shared-library/README.md

 <a name="multiple"></a>
 ## Multiple Orgs

-Each scratch org that is created and used (in parallel) is defined by a `project-scratch-def.json` file.
-(Note that the number of scratch orgs you can create per day is [limited by Salesforce](https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_scratch_orgs.htm).)
+Each scratch org that is created and used (in parallel) is defined by a [Scratch Org Definition File](https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_scratch_orgs_def_file.htm).
+The number of scratch orgs you can create per day is [limited by Salesforce](https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_scratch_orgs.htm).

 A single file, called `project-scratch-def.json`, might look like this: